Tips to improve leadership skills

 Effective leadership does not necessarily require great technical or intellectual capacity.
 These attributes might help, but they are not pivotal.

 Good leadership in the modern age more importantly requires attitudes and behaviours which characterise and relate to humanity.

 The concept of serving is fundamental to the leadership role.
 Good leadership involves serving the organization or group and the people within it.
 Ineffective leaders tend to invert this principle and consider merely that the leader must be served by the people.
-This faulty idea fosters the notion that leadership as an opportunity to take: to acquire personal status, advantage, gain, etc., at the expense of others, which is grossly wrong.
+This faulty idea fosters the notion that leadership is as an opportunity to take: to acquire personal status, advantage, gain, etc., at the expense of others, which is grossly wrong.
 Leadership is instead an opportunity to give; to serve the organization, and crucially the people too.
-The modern notions of 'servant leader' and 'servant leadership' are attributed to Robert K Greenleaf (in his 1970 essay The Servant as Leader) however the philosophy and concept of leadership being a serving function rather than one that is served, is very old indeed and found in ancient civilisations and religious writings.
+The modern notions of 'servant leader' and 'servant leadership' are attributed to Robert K Greenleaf (in his 1970 essay The Servant as Leader).
+However the philosophy and concept of leadership being a serving function rather than one that is served, is very old indeed and found in ancient civilisations and religious writings.

 Leadership is centrally concerned with people.
 Of course leadership involves decisions and actions relating to all sorts of other things, but leadership is special compared to any other role because of its unique responsibilty for people - i.e., the followers of the leader - in whatever context leadership is seen to operate.

 Many capabilities in life are a matter of acquiring skills and knowledge and then applying them in a reliable way.
 Leadership is quite different.
 Good leadership demands emotional strengths and behavioural characteristics which can draw deeply on a leader's mental and spiritual reserves.

 The leadership role is an inevitable reflection of people's needs and challenges in modern life.
 Leadership is therefore a profound concept, with increasingly complex implications, driven by an increasingly complex and fast-changing world.